travisgoodspeed/md380tools/README.md

 git pull
 make clean flashdb
 ```
-(The users.csv file located in the db directory must be manually refreshed otherwise it will continue using any already-existing users.csv file when running "make flashdb" from the main md380tools directory.)
+(The users.csv file located in the db directory must be refreshed this way otherwise it will continue using any already-existing users.csv file when running "make flashdb" from the main md380tools directory.)

 ##Convenient Usage:##